mileswyn/CereTS/README.md

 # CereTS
-A method of Unsupervised domain adaptation on cerebralvascular between MRA and CTA.
+A method of Unsupervised domain adaptation on cerebrovascular between MRA and CTA.
+The code will be released soon.